-I'm going to show you two different methods that you can use to verify if the No Start Condition on your 3.1L or 3.4L GM vehicle is due to a Lack of Fuel... which usually means that the Fuel Pump has gone BAD.
+I'm going to show you two different methods to verify if the no start condition on your 3.1L or 3.4L GM vehicle is due to a lack of fuel, which usually means that the fuel pump has gone bad.

-Now, to give you specific details about this Fuel Pump Test, one involves using just Starting Fluid and the other involves using a Fuel Pressure Gauge.
-One method is a very accurate way of diagnosing a Lack of Fuel Condition causing a No Start... the other method is not that accurate.
+One method involves using just starting fluid and the other involves using a fuel pressure gauge.
+One method is a very accurate way of diagnosing a lack of fuel condition causing a no start.
+The other method is not that accurate.

-I have used this Starting Fluid Test with good success, along with a few other tests, to verify if the vehicle I'm working on is not starting because no fuel is reaching the engine.
+I've used this starting fluid test with good success, along with a few other tests, to verify if the vehicle I'm working on is not starting because no fuel is reaching the engine.

 OK, to get this show on the road, this is what you'll need to do:

 Remove the intake air duct from the throttle body.
 You don't have to completely remove it, since you'll have to reconnect it in one of the next steps.

 Open the throttle, manually, and spray starting fluid down the bore.
 When you have sprayed a good squirt of starting fluid, quickly reconnect the air duct to the throttle body (you don't have to tighten the hose clamp).

 Reconnecting the intake air duct is important because your 3.1L or 3.4L Malibu (Venture, Monte Carlo, Grand Am, Century, Regal, etc) may be equipped with a MAF sensor.
 Also, it's a very important safety precaution in case you get a back-fire thru' the intake.

 Once the intake air duct is back on the throttle body, have your assistant, inside the vehicle, crank the engine.

 You'll get one of two results with this test: